YordanGeorgiev/qto/doc/md/features_doc.md

 #### 9.1.1.
 Non-athentication mode
-Any qto instance should support a non-authentication mode - that is all users having http access could perform all the actions on the UI without restrictions
+Any qto instance supports a non-authentication mode - that is all users having http access could perform all the actions on the UI without restrictions